-The area, time of occurrence and intensity of the natural calamity cannot be anticipated.
-It is, therefore, imperative that banks have a blueprint of action duly approved by the Board of Directors for such eventualities so that the required relief and assistance are provided with utmost speed and without any loss of time.
-Further, all branches of the bank and their regional offices shall be familiar with these standing instructions.
+The area, time of occurrence and intensity of a natural calamity cannot be anticipated.
+It is therefore, imperative that banks have a blueprint of action duly approved by the Board of Directors for such eventualities so that the required relief and assistance are provided with utmost speed and without any loss of time.
+Further, all Divisional/Zonal Offices and branches of scheduled commercial/small finance banks shall be familiar with these standing instructions.
 The standing instructions shall immediately come to force after the district/state authorities put in place the requisite declaration.
-It is essential that these instructions shall also be made available to the State Government authorities and all the District Collectors so that all concerned are aware about the action that shall be taken by the concerned authorities in the affected area.
+It is essential that these instructions shall also be made available to the State Government authorities and the District Collector so that all concerned are aware about the action that shall be taken by the concerned authorities in the affected area.

-3.2 Discretionary Powers to Branch/Regional Office of banks
+3.2 Discretionary Powers to Divisional / Zonal Manager of banks

-The Branch/Regional Office Managers of banks may be vested with certain discretionary powers to avoid the need to seek fresh approval from their Head Office regarding the line of action decided by the District Consultative Committee/State Level Bankers' Committee.
-Some of the areas, among others where such discretionary powers are vital may be the adoption of scale of finance, need based restructuring of loans, extension of loan period, margin, security, sanction of new loan keeping in view the total liability of the borrower arising out of the old loan where the asset financed was damaged or lost as a result of the natural calamity and the new loan financed for creation/repair of such asset(s).
+The Divisional/Zonal Managers of scheduled commercial/SF banks may be vested with certain discretionary powers to avoid the need to seek fresh approval from their Head Office/Controlling Office regarding the line of action decided by the District Consultative Committee/State Level Bankers' Committee.
+Some of the areas, among others where such discretionary powers are vital may be the adoption of scale of finance, need based restructuring of loans, extension of loan period, margin, security, sanction of new loan keeping in view the total liability of the borrower arising out of the old loan where the asset financed was damaged or lost as a result of the natural calamity and the new loan to be financed for creation/repair of such asset(s).